MKesslerR/Kessler_Noetzli-Research-Proposal/Readme.md

 ## Abstract
 <!-- (50-60 words) -->
+The project is aiming to analyze our walking patterns.
+As dog owners, we are interested to investigate how the walking patterns differ between recreational dog walks and commuting walks.
+We intend to describe spacial and temporal patterns of our walks and will analyze whether the lenght of the dog walks is affected by the weather or time of the day.

 ## Research Questions
 <!-- (50-60 words) -->
+•	How do recreational dog walks differ from commute walks?
+•	Are recreational dog walks influenced by weather (precipitation), i.e is the distance affected by precipitation?
+•	How do the recreational dog walking patterns differ temporally?
+How do the patterns differ between morning-/afternoon-/evening walks?

 ## Results / products
 <!-- What do you expect, anticipate? -->